 2.8.1 Recommendation: Enact a law that provides child sex trafficking victims with an affirmative defense to violent felonies committed as a result of their trafficking victimization.
+(See Issue Brief 2.8.)

-Policy Goal 2.9 Juvenile court jurisdiction aligns with international human rights standards.
+Policy Goal 2.9 Juvenile court jurisdiction provides for a developmentally appropriate response.

 West Virginia law does not provide age-appropriate juvenile court responses for all minors accused of engaging in juvenile or criminal conduct.
-While West Virginia law extends juvenile court jurisdiction to all minors under 18 years of age, governing state statute does not establish a minimum age for jurisdictional purposes and permits automatic
+While West Virginia law extends juvenile court jurisdiction to all minors under 18 years of age, governing state statute does not establish a minimum age for jurisdictional purposes and permits automatic transfers for some minors charged with certain felony offenses.
+Additionally, the juvenile court is not required to consider the impact of trauma or past trafficking victimization in making discretionary transfer determinations.